13 April 2025

 • Assuming these were the only three Passovers in Jesus’s ministry (and why should we?), Jesus only ministered 3 years.
 And 30 + 3 = 33.

-Once these Christians decide upon a year—27 or 30—they juggle all the other dates till they fit their new timeline.
-Some of ’em even claim Jesus died on a Thursday, not a Friday, because that fits their favorite year better… even though John totally says Friday.
-Jesus died on the day to prepare for both Passover Jn 19.14 and Sabbath, Jn 19.31 ergo Friday.
+So if Jesus died at age 33, and was born in 4BC, he must’ve died in the year 30.
+Alternately if he was born in 7BC, he died in the year 27.
+Anyway, once these Christians decide upon a year, they juggle all the other dates till they fit their new timeline.
+Some of ’em even claim Jesus died on a Thursday, not a Friday, because that fits their favorite year better.
+This despite John clearly saying Jesus died on the day to prepare for both Passover Jn 19.14 and Sabbath, Jn 19.31 which’d be Friday.

 Frankly the longer you listen to their explanations, the less logical they get.
-Whereas for centuries Christians bluntly stated Jesus died in 33.
-The year fits the chronology: It’s a year Passover fell on Sabbath.
-The only reason Christians try to claim it’s another year is because they’ve decided to interpret one favorite verse or another too literally.
-Plus there’s a certain amount of pride mixed up in bucking the trend.
+Whereas for centuries before these yahoos came along, Christians bluntly stated Jesus died in the year 33.
+It fits the chronology: It’s a year Passover fell on Sabbath.

 Palm Sunday.

 Holy Week begins with the rather joyous-appearing “triumphal entry of Jesus.”
-Roman Christians confused it with a Roman-style triumph, in which a victorious Roman general paraded all his conquered victims through Rome, showing ’em off before he ritually killed them before his gods.
-This is definitely not that.
-Jesus’s entry was of a Messiah, an ancient Hebrew king, entering Jerusalem for his coronation.
+Roman Christians confused it with a Roman-style triumph, in which a victorious Roman general paraded all his conquered victims through Rome, showing ’em off before he ritually killed them in front of his gods.
+This is absolutely not that.
+Jesus’s entry is that of a Messiah, an ancient Hebrew king, entering Jerusalem for his coronation.
 Zc 9.9 Jesus rigged it this way on purpose.

 Mark 11.1-11 NRSVue